htilly/zenmusic/README.md

 * Now playing.
 Announce when starting a new song.
 * When asking for "Stat" show most played songs and most active users.
 * When local playlist is empty -> fallback and start playing "$playlist", i.e. Spotify topp 100.
+* Limit consecutive song additions by non-admin
+* Restrict songs already in the queue
+* Delete range of songs from queue
+* Vote to flush entire queue

 *DONE*